Documentation

 Default Tag Records

-Data written to tags is in the form of NDEF.
-MudPi will write some basic data such as some text and a link to the nfc docs to the tag for you if writing is enabled.
-If you wish to disbale this default data you can set default_records to an empty list.
+Data written to tags uses NDEF format.
+MudPi writes basic data such as text and a link to the NFC docs by default when writing is enabled.
+Set default_records to an empty list to disable default data.

-If you wish to provide your own default records then you can provide a list of dict objects with the following options:
+To provide your own default records, supply a list of objects with these options:

 Tracking